-1.3.
-Challenge Infrastructure
+1.3 Challenge Infrastructure

 Innovative traffic management options will arise when the conceptual approach evolves from managing road sections to managing vehicle fleets and finally individual vehicles, down to supporting individual manoeuvres.
 Infrastructure Support for Automated Driving (ISAD) will have to extend the Operational Design Domains (ODD) of automated vehicles by providing a real-time digital twin of the physical and digital infrastructure.
-This digital twin needs to not only include static data, like precise layout details of lanes in different infrastructure sections e.g. tunnels, bridges, toll stations; loading capacity of bridges, and permanent road signs, but also dynamic data, like temporary road works, road condition and otherwise known safety relevant information.
-Further, the challenge is that these improvements in accessible and useable data create a cooperative system where functional safety must be assessed for the whole, not separately for its parts.
+But the challenge is that these improvements create a cooperative system where functional safety must be assessed for the whole, not separately for its parts.
 So required standards, specifications and practices must be researched and developed.
-All this cooperation is based on the evolution of suitable systems for connectivity and the processing and sharing of huge amounts of data.
+All this cooperation is based on the evolution of suitable systems for connectivity and data sharing.
 While communication technologies like mobile internet, roadside ITS stations, cloud dataspaces and mobile edge computing will converge, research and development of new public and private business concepts and cooperation patterns must lead to corresponding regulatory frameworks and business models.
-This is to be seen as an evolutionary perspective in a settled field, not a re-design of transportation.
-This evolution mandatorily requires strong cooperation of stakeholders from vehicles, infrastructure, and the connectivity sector, not only in research and innovation but further down to the required pre-deployment developments that are the enablers of actual and operational deployment.
+This evolution mandatorily requires strong cooperation of stakeholders from vehicles, infrastructure, and the connectivity sector, not only in research and innovation but further down to the required predeployment developments that are the enablers of actual and operational deployment.

-1.4.
-Challenge Validation
+1.4 Challenge Validation